 One thing is certain- Bonnie Parker and Clyde Barrow were very real people who lived during dangerous times.

-Is the Story of Bonnie and Clyde Based on True Events?
+Is Bonnie and Clyde a True Story?
+Is the Story Based on True Events?

 Yes, Bonnie and Clyde were real people who lived a very short but fast-paced life filled with violence and crime.